-New Zealand and South Africa share diplomatic relations as members of the Cairns Group, the Commonwealth of Nations, and the United Nations.
-Historically, New Zealand strongly opposed South Africa's apartheid regime, imposing sanctions and advocating for its end.
-Since the end of apartheid in 1994, relations have normalized and strengthened, focusing on trade, sports, and cultural exchanges.
-Both nations collaborate on various international issues and maintain diplomatic missions in each other's capitals.
+New Zealand and South Africa share diplomatic ties as members of the Cairns Group, the Commonwealth of Nations, and the United Nations.
+Historically, New Zealand strongly opposed South Africa's apartheid regime, reflecting a commitment to racial equality.
+Since the end of apartheid, relations have normalized, focusing on trade, cultural exchange, and cooperation in international forums.
+Both countries collaborate on issues like agriculture through the Cairns Group and engage in sporting events, though these have sometimes been controversial due to historical racial tensions.
+Overall, the relationship is characterized by a shared membership in international organizations and a commitment to addressing global issues.

-In 1902, the Second Boer War ended, resulting in a British victory over the Transvaal Republic and Orange Free State in South Africa.
-New Zealand contributed over 6,000 soldiers to fight alongside the British, with approximately 230 New Zealanders losing their lives in the war.
+In 1902, the Second Boer War concluded with a British victory, after New Zealand contributed over 6,000 soldiers to fight alongside the British.
+Approximately 230 New Zealanders died in the war.

-In 1981, controversy erupted during the South Africa rugby union tour of New Zealand.
-This led to mass protests against the South African government's policy on apartheid.
+In 1981, controversy erupted during the South Africa rugby union tour of New Zealand, leading to mass protests against the South African government's policy on apartheid.

-In 1984, New Zealand severed diplomatic relations with South Africa, following the election of David Lange's Labour government, which pledged to close the South African consulate in Wellington.
+In 1984, New Zealand severed diplomatic relations with South Africa after the election of the Labour government of David Lange, which pledged to close the South African consulate in Wellington.

-On January 19, 1994, New Zealand re-established diplomatic relations with South Africa after Nelson Mandela's release from prison and progress in negotiations to end apartheid.
+On January 1994, New Zealand re-established diplomatic relations with South Africa after the release of Nelson Mandela from prison and progress on the negotiations to end apartheid in South Africa.

 In May 1994, New Zealand Prime Minister Jim Bolger attended the inauguration of Nelson Mandela.

-In 1995, South Africa hosted the Rugby World Cup, with the final game between New Zealand and South Africa, deepening the relationship between fans and politicians of both nations.
-In November of the same year, President Nelson Mandela made an official visit to New Zealand.
+In 1995, South Africa hosted the Rugby World Cup, with the final game between New Zealand and South Africa.
+This event deepened the relationship between fans and politicians of both nations.
+In November of 1995, President Nelson Mandela paid an official visit to New Zealand.

-In 2009, South Africa reciprocated New Zealand's diplomatic presence by opening a High Commission in Wellington.
+In 2009, South Africa reciprocated by opening a High Commission in Wellington.

-In 2013, it was estimated that there were 54,200 South Africans residing in New Zealand, most of whom arrived after the end of apartheid for economic, safety, and lifestyle reasons.
+In 2013, there was an estimated community of 54,200 South Africans residing in New Zealand.
+Most of the community arrived after the end of apartheid for economic, safety and lifestyle reasons.

 New Zealand is an island country in the southwestern Pacific...